 In 2008 and 2009, product explainer videos were a novelty for businesses.
-Their uniqueness and perky nature are the main features that make them stand out from other branded videos.
+Their uniqueness and perky animation style are the main features that make them stand out from other corporate branded videos and make them one of the best promotional solutions at your disposal.

 Animated videos are everywhere.
 They’ve become a sort of standard for companies in general.
 Since demo videos scaling the trend chart again, does this mean explainer videos are no longer relevant?